devchauhan02/netflix-gpt/README.md

     Fix bug - Redirect user to browse if logged in otherwise to login page Unsubscribed to our onAuthStateChanged callback
-    Added Harcoded Values To The Constants File
+    Added Harcoded Values To The Constants File Register for TMDB API & Get Access Token
+    Created a Movie slice
+    Updated Store With Movies Data
+    Fetch Data For Trailer Video
+    Embedded the YT video

 # Features
     Login/Sign Up